AudiusProject/audius-protocol/monitoring/README.md

 ### Release Auto-Generated Targets to Production

-Deploy production changes by ssh'ing into our monitoring box, checking out the new code, and using `deploy.sh` to generate and consume the production version of `prometheus.yml` which includes targets all staging and production exporters.
+Deploy production changes by ssh'ing into our monitoring box, checking out the new code, and using `deploy.sh` to generate and consume the production version of `prometheus.yml` which targets all staging and production exporters.

 ```bash
 ssh-add ~/.ssh/id_ed25519.github